kaustubhagarwal18/Kafka_basic/README.md

 # Wifi Data extractor for TU Delft

-A python application which extracts data from the [Cisco Prime](https://www.cisco.com/c/en/us/products/cloud-systems-management/prime-infrastructure/index.html) infrastructure of TU Delft and streams the data to [Apache Kafka](https://kafka.apache.org/)to be used by researchers.
+A python application which extracts data from the [Cisco Prime](https://www.cisco.com/c/en/us/products/cloud-systems-management/prime-infrastructure/index.html) infrastructure of TU Delft and streams the data to [Apache Kafka](https://kafka.apache.org/) to be used by researchers.

 ## Getting Started